docker-archive/classicswarm/docs/scheduler/strategy.md

 your company's needs.

-Under the `spread` strategy, Swarm optimizes for the node with the least number of running containers.
+Under the `spread` strategy, Swarm optimizes for the node with the least number of containers.
 The `binpack` strategy causes Swarm to optimize for the node which is most packed.
+Note that a container occupies resource during its life cycle, including `exited` state.
+Users should be aware of this condition to schedule containers.
+For exmaple, `spread` strategy only checks number of containers disregarding their states.
+A node with no active containers but high number of stopped containers may not be selected, defeating the purpose of load sharing.
+User could either remove stopped containers, or start stopped containers to achieve load spreading.
 The `random` strategy, like it sounds, chooses nodes at random regardless of their available CPU or RAM.

 Using the `spread` strategy results in containers spread thinly over many machines.
 The advantage of this strategy is that if a node goes down you only